sanity-io/sanity/packages/@sanity/visual-diff/spec.md

       "_ref": "bike-ref-123",
       "_type": "reference"
     }
+  },
+  {
+    "operation": "editText", // I swapped some bike for another "type": "string",
+    "path": "bikes[_key=yuio2345]._ref",
+    "from": "bike-ref-888",
+    "to": "bike-ref-999"
     }
+  }
 ]
 ```

+(Regarding the last bike-swap summary, one would probably write a custom summarizer and a custom differ in order to get a more useful visual diff)

+A flat array is easier for developers to understand, debug and adapt their own code to.
+And, if we iterate through the compiled schema while renering changes, the `path` provided on a summary should be suficcient to both understand each change that has occurred and render these in a nested or flat fashion, depending on what we want.

 ## There will be UI affordances to revert individual changes

+Each distinct change summary should be enough to generate a "revert patch".
+A button will enable the user to apply that patch.

 ## There will be a "blame" feature, which renders the username responsible along side each change

+Hook up to the Mendoza stuff to enable this

 ## There should be excellent docs on how to create custom summarizers/differs

+`!important`